-Marx was born 200 years ago today.
-His radical politics were indelibly shaped by his encounters with American life.
+Marx is thought of as a purely European phenomenon.
+But his radical politics were indelibly shaped by his encounters with American life.

 Andrew Hartman is professor of history at Illinois State University.
 He is the author of A War for the Soul of America: A History of the Culture Wars, and is currently writing a book about Karl Marx in America.